atias007/Planar/docs/source/index.rst

 Welcome to Planar documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Planar** is an enterprise scheduler/batch process server.
+It’s providing peripheral tools and infrastructure to met all of schedule jobs/batch process needs (small to enterprise systems).
+Planar engine is based on `Quartz.NET <https://www.quartz-scheduler.org/>` Planar offers a *simple* and *intuitive* API, CLI and Client Libraries.

-Check out the :doc:`quickstart` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`quickstart` section for further information, including how to :ref:`installation` the server.

 .. note::

    This project is under active development.
+   Feel free to send questions and asks to: admin@planar.me

 Contents
 --------